The Role Accreditation Actually Plays in the Hiring Process

 Is there a difference between credit and accreditation?

 Credit has more to do with the individual classes a student takes.
-For example, a course might be worth three credit hours.
+For example, a college level course might be worth three credit hours.
 This tells a school that a certain measure of work has been done by the student.
 That measure of work is then counted towards a total that the student needs to earn in order to earn a degree.
 A school may recognize work that is done in its own classes, but it may also recognize work that is done in partner programs.
 This is where your ministry may find its niche.
 You could provide a program that offers credit that is recognized by another school and counts towards certain degree outcomes.
 Achieving this can be complicated if you don’t have the right partner.
 But at Eleven:6 we have made this process smooth and simple for any organization wanting to elevate their program.

-Still have questions about accreditation and your ministry training program?
+Still have questions about academic accreditation and your ministry training program?
 We answer more questions on this topic here.

 If you have a training program and you want to know how to give your students degree pathways, as well, we can help you get there.
 Schedule a call and we will get you started in no time.